L4TN/L4TN/README.md

 ## Technologies that i am currently studying 💻

   - Python
-  - Golang
+  - Angular and Typescript
   - C# .NET
-  - GNU/Linux
-  - Azure Cloud
+  - Azure Cloud, Azure DevOps
   - Git, Makefile and Docker

 ## Some facts about me 👨🏻‍💻